Se1ah/Se1ah/README.md

 - 👋 Hi, I’m @Se1ah
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java and Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me salah[dot]m[At sign]outlook[dot]com

 <!---